silvacms/documentation/source/silva/apache.rst

 --------------------------------------------

 Some people have the use case to have different URLs within Silva.
-This present a small problem because the URL rewriting system is not able to compute URLs that are not inside the virtual root.
+This presents a small problem because the URL rewriting system is not able to compute URLs that are not inside the virtual root.

 Here is an example: